 But this insanity can be protective.
 Most of us fear trusting our abstract reasoning when it takes us to strange places, and that’s often a wise impulse: hubris is a staple of literature for a good reason.
 Trusting your own thinking over tradition has probably been a bad idea throughout history when the knowledge available to reason from has been patchy and mistakes frequently lethal.
 I probably have less of this self-distrust than most people do, but Yudkowsky appears to have little to none.

 Perhaps his sense of urgency is reinforced by the actions it suggests.
-If a line of moral reasoning suggested that I must dedicate my life to tasting every flavor of ice cream in the world it would probably make it easier for me to accept than if it suggested that I should work around the clock at a job I hate and donate all my earnings to charity.
+If a line of moral reasoning suggested that I must dedicate my life to tasting every flavor of ice cream in the world, that would probably make it easier for me to accept than if it suggested that I should work around the clock at a job I hate and donate all my earnings to charity.
 According to Yudkowsky’s reasoning, he and many who agree with him have important and interesting things to do in saving the world.
 Chivers says:

 At the risk of overgeneralising, the computer science majors have convinced each other that the best way to save the world is to do computer science research.